jimniels/blog/src/client/posts/2017-11-04-the-value-of-visual-design.md

 ---
-title: The Value of Visual Design
 tags: thoughts
 ---

+# The Value of Visual Design

 > Rhodora! if the sages ask thee why
 > This charm is wasted on the earth and sky,